 Looking towards the future, there are several key directions in which EBP is likely to evolve.
 One of these is advancements in EBP research, which will continue to improve our understanding of what works best in healthcare and how to implement evidence-based practices effectively.
 This will help to ensure that EBP remains relevant and up-to-date in a rapidly changing healthcare landscape [28].
+Another important direction for EBP is incorporating patient preferences in decision-

-Another important direction for EBP is incorporating patient preferences in decisionmaking.
+Another important direction for EBP is incorporating patient preferences in decision-making.
 Patients are increasingly taking an active role in their healthcare decisions and it is important to consider their values, preferences, and goals when implementing evidence-based practices.
 This can help to improve patient outcomes and satisfaction with care [29].